OpenAgenda/wordpress/README.md

 The plugin provide convenient template tags for you to display event data in the `inc/template-tags.php` file.
 Feel free to define your own in your theme.

 The plugin also provides many hooks to allow you to customize the html output or other various data.
 The hooks documentation is in writing for now !

-== Frequently Asked Questions ==

-= Where is the settings page ? =

-The settings page is located under the *Calendar* main menu entry, just alongside your content.
-It is not polluting the main *Settings* menu entry, or adding any top-level entry.

-= Where can I find API key and calendar UIDs ? =

-All data related to your personal account and API keys can be found on your profile page at [https://openagenda.com/settings](https://openagenda.com/settings).

-All data related to calendars can be found on the calendar itself on [https://openagenda.com](https://openagenda.com).
-Just look for the calendar you wish to display, and find the UID in the sidebar, under the filter widgets.

-= Can I display any calendar ?
-Even if it's not mine ? =

-Yes !
-No problem !
-Just create a new Calendar post, provide its UID and it will work.

-== Screenshots ==

-1. A new *Calendars* menu entry is created, allowing you to manage your calendars and settings.
-2. The simple settings page allow you to enter in your API key and tweak various settings.
-3. Just create a new calendar post, and provide the Open Agenda calendar UID in the *Calendar settings* metabox.
-4. You can use convenient filter widgets to add filtering functionnality to your calendars.
-5. Enjoy !
-6. In the *Customizer*, a new panel is available to house various display settings.

-== Changelog ==

-= 0.1 =
-* Initial release

-== Upgrade Notice ==

-= 0.1 =
-* Initial release